-How Azure Active Directory uses the SAML protocol
+How the Microsoft identity platform uses the SAML protocol

-Azure Active Directory (Azure AD) uses the SAML 2.0 protocol to enable applications to provide a single sign-on experience to their users.
-The Single Sign-On and Single Sign-Out SAML profiles of Azure AD explain how SAML assertions, protocols and bindings are used in the identity provider service.
+The Microsoft identity platform uses the SAML 2.0 protocol to enable applications to provide a single sign-on experience to their users.
+The Single Sign-On and Single Sign-Out SAML profiles of Azure AD explain how SAML assertions, protocols, and bindings are used in the identity provider service.

-SAML Protocol requires the identity provider (Azure AD) and the service provider (the application) to exchange information about themselves.
+SAML Protocol requires the identity provider (Microsoft identity platform) and the service provider (the application) to exchange information about themselves.

 When an application is registered with Azure AD, the app developer registers federation-related information with Azure AD.
 This information includes the Redirect URI and Metadata URI of the application.

 The Microsoft identity platform uses the cloud service's Metadata URI to retrieve the signing key and the logout URI.
 Customer can open the app in Azure AD -> App Registration and then in Settings -> Properties, they can update the Logout URL.
 This way the Microsoft identity platform can send the response to the correct URL.